Whether you’re a professional farmer or a backyard gardener, you will come across destructive bugs on your plants.

 Liberally sprinkle DE powder on and around your plants for an effective killing aid against many pest problems.
 You can also apply it to potting soil or vegetable garden soil before planting.

-Alternatively, make a homemade pesticidal spray for plants by combining 5 tablespoons of DE with a gallon of water.
+Alternatively, make a homemade pesticidal spray for plants by mixing 5 tablespoons of DE in a gallon of water.
 Shake well, and use it to spray your outdoor and indoor plants.

 4. Soap and Water

-Combine soap and water for a simple home remedy to stop insects from eating plant leaves.
-Soapy water works against a wide variety of insect pests.
+You can also combine soap and water for a simple home remedy to stop insects from eating plant leaves.
+Soapy water works against a wide range of insect pests.

 Mix 5 tablespoons of organic liquid soap with a gallon of water to make a plant-friendly bug spray for indoor and outdoor plants.
 This solution will kill most bugs.